PedrelliLuca/ToonTanks/notes.md

 We'll use the playercontroller class to enable/disable input and to show the mouse cursor.

 Bug: if an input is still pressed when the game ends it stays.

+### lesson 157 - PawnTank destruction

+Create a new variable `bAlive` and a getter in the tank header to communicate to the turrets when the player is dead.
+At tank destruction:

+1. `SetActorHiddenInGame(true)`

+2. `SetActorTickEnabled(false)` to disable inputs
+3. Set `bAlive = false`.

+When the turret `CheckFireCondition`, if the player is dead turrets stop firing.